Download PDF 957KB

 -f CONFIG_FILE: (optional, default: ./config/ip_pipeline.cfg).
 This is the path to the configuration file to be loaded by the application.

 -s SCRIPT_FILE: (optional).
-This is the path to the CLI script file to be run by the master pipeline at application startup.
+This is the path to the CLI script file to be run by the primary pipeline at application startup.
 No CLI script file will be run at startup if this argument is not present.

 -p PORT_MASK: (required).
 The hexadecimal mask of the NIC port IDs to be used by the application.